tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

-IANA is requested to update the entry for server_name(0) in the registry for ExtensionType (defined in {{!TLS13}}) by replacing the value in the "TLS 1.3" column with the value "CH, EE, CR".
+IANA is requested to update the entry for server_name(0) in the registry for ExtensionType (defined in {{!TLS13}}) by replacing the value in the "TLS 1.3" column with the value "CH, EE, CR" and this document in the "Reference" column.

 ## Update of the TLS Exporter Labels Registry

-IANA is requested to add the following entries to the registry for Exporter Labels (defined in {{!RFC5705}}): "EXPORTER-server authenticator handshake context", "EXPORTER-client authenticator finished key" and "EXPORTER-server authenticator finished key".
+IANA is requested to add the following entries to the registry for Exporter Labels (defined in {{!RFC5705}}): "EXPORTER-server authenticator handshake context", "EXPORTER-client authenticator finished key" and "EXPORTER-server authenticator finished key" with "DTLS-OK" and "Recommended" set to "Y" and this document added to the "Reference" column.

 # Security Considerations {#security}